 There are plenty of marketing statistic articles out there, promising to deliver the most important data points.
 And, once you start reading them, you find out they’re actually stuffed without dated stats from 2015 that mean nothing in today’s marketing landscape.

-So here they are: 19+ up-to-date marketing stats that actually matter in 2021.
-Some of these are from 2019/2020 although some are slightly older where more recent data isn’t yet available or the stat is still relevant.
+So here they are: 19+ up-to-date marketing stats that actually matter.
+Some of these are from the last few years although some are slightly older where more recent data isn’t yet available or the stat is still relevant.

 I’ve broken these stats into the following categories: